theREALdebater/eclat/doc/debugging/profiling.md

 [monitoring](monitoring.md].

-?????The [monitoring](monitoring.md) mechanism provided by ECLAT can be used to provide _profiling_ of the executions of a [assembly](../rts/assemblies.md).
+?????The [monitoring](monitoring.md) mechanism provided by ECLAT can be used to provide _profiling_ of the executions of a [partition](../rts/partitions.md).

-Broadly, profiling can mean many things, but here it is used to specifically mean the recording of the time taken executing each unit within the assembly.
+Broadly, profiling can mean many things, but here it is used to specifically mean the recording of the time taken executing each unit within the partition.

 This profiling data can be used by the [Realizor](../pxcr/Realizor.md#profiling) to help to optimise (improve the efficiency of) the emitted machine code.